 All women should aim to consume the recommended 400 mcg per day of the B vitamin

-folic acid.
+.
 Folic acid helps the body carry out many functions, including tissue growth.
 It also helps repair and build DNA, the genetic code found in nearly all body cells.
-Deficiencies may cause gastritis, mouth ulcers, low-grade fever, anemia, and palpitations.
+Deficiencies may cause

 If you are a woman of child-bearing age, there are other reasons to add more folic acid to your diet.
 Getting enough folic acid is important because it helps prevent many